narayansingh/env-config/README.md

 # env-config
 This is a Spring Boot based web application, which uses Spring MVC with Thymeleaf for view.

+## Setup the database

+* Login to MYSQL as root user
+> mysql -h localhost -u root -p

+* Create Database and user
+> env-config/src/main/resources/database/create-db.sql

+* Create tables
+> env-config/src/main/resources/database/ddl.sql

 ## Run the app
 Application can be started in multiple ways-

-1. To Build and run together using Gradle
+* To Build and run together using Gradle
 > $ *./gradlew bootRun*

-2. To Build and launch as an standalone java app
+* To Build and launch as an standalone java app
 > $ *./gradlew build*
 > $ *java -jar build/libs/env-config-0.0.1.jar*